mrmeizongo/Xpilot/XP_SERIAL.md

 # LOAD

-`LOAD` reloads the stored XPilot configuration.
+`LOAD` reloads the stored XPilot configuration from EEPROM.

 Use: